teracow/googliser/README.md

 - `month`
 - `year`

+`--reindex-rename`
+Downloaded image files are reindexed and renamed into a contiguous block.
+Note: this breaks the 1:1 relationship between URLs and downloaded file names.

 `-s` or `--save-links`
 Put the URL results file into the image sub-directory afterward.
 If selected, the URL list will be found in '**download.links.list**' in the image sub-directory.
 This file is always created in the temporary build directory.